 Can cookies, gingerbread homes and baking be a part of a healthy holiday season?
 Yes, they sure can.
 Do the cookies and candies need to be low fat or just a healthier version?
 No way!!!
 Read on to learn how to turn cookies and candy into just another food in the pantry.

 Amazingly, when we got home, they didn’t want to eat the homes they’d created.
 Rather, they were so proud of their “masterpieces” that they quickly put them on display.
 My oldest son Bobby’s home still sits on our console as a holiday decoration.
 Unfortunately, I must also admit that my youngest son Billy’s gingerbread home had to be displayed on a much higher level.
-Because he’s not quite four yet, he still has a hard time understanding that this food is low in nutrition.
+Because he still has a hard time understanding that this food is low in nutrition.
 One day he’ll understand that if he eats just this, not only will he stay up way past his bedtime, but he also won’t be hungry enough to eat a food that his body really needs.